DevOps-Topics/Basic-web-application_AWS/README.md

 # AWS_Notes
-This Repository will have steps on how to create resources in AWS.
+This project we are going to see how to deploy a Basic web application in AWS using AWS services like (S3, Lambda, API Gateway, IAM Permissions, DynamoDB table)